JOHNNIENYC/Udacity--Disaster_Respons_Project/README.md

 # Disaster Response Pipeline Project

+### Project description

+The goal of the project is to build a model for an API to classify disaster messages.
+The project have three components:
+1) ETL Pipeline 2) ML Pipeline 3) Flask Web App

+####1.
+ETP Pipeline

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.